margotwagner/my-website-academic/content/project/medhacks/index.md

 ---
 title: PHARMonius
 summary: An app-based solution to polypharmacy management using data integration and patient empowerment.
 A winner in MedHacks 2021, this project proposed initial product design and proof of concept for an app aimed to mitigate overprescribing and aid in medication management.
-It includes a daily medication management system with provider and caregiver access, health tracking with sensor integration, EHR data integration, intervention tracking, and alerts for medication interactions.
-Part of the management system includes the ability to scan medications into the app.
 tags:
 - Digital Health
 - Python